emile22/draft-stephan-ai-agent-6g/draft-stephan-ai-agent-6g.md

 ## AI Agent Collaboration

 - AI agent communication groups: Groups of User AI agents (AI assistant, drone, intelligent vehicle, home robot, etc.) could be dynamically created to allow the communication between AI agents to complete complex tasks requested by a user and/or between multiple user AI agent groups, owned by different users, across diverse locations ranging from local wireless networks to the wide area networks.
+See clause 6.7 of 3GPP TR 22.870 [TR22.870].
 - Intelligent Communication Assistants: Operators can advantageously provide Intelligent Communication Assistant services to their subscribers.
 Intelligent Communication Assistant could understand user intention by collecting multi-modal data of the user and execute the user instructions by invoking other AI assistants and services provided by the 3rd party service provider.
+See clause 6.11 of 3GPP TR 22.870 [TR22.870].

 # Potential agent communications related requirements